gnames/gnparser/README.md

 or remove ranks for infraspecific epithets.

 The ``canonicalName -> stem`` field normalizes `simple` canonical form even further.
+It allows to match names with inconsistent gender suffixes in specific epithets (for example *alba* vs. *albus*).
 The normalization is done according to stemming rules for Latin language described in [Schinke R et al (1996)].
 For example letters `j` are converted to `i`, letters `v` are converted to `u`, and suffixes are removed from the specific and infraspecific epithets.

 If you only care mostly about canonical form of a name you can use default ``--format csv`` flag with command line tool.